signalfx/integrations/azure-sql-databases/README.md

 ### METRICS

-For more information about the metrics emitted by Azure Batch Accounts, visit https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-supported-metrics#microsoftsqlserversdatabases.
+For more information about the metrics emitted by Azure SQL Database, visit https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-supported-metrics#microsoftsqlserversdatabases.

 ### LICENSE